andre-cavalheiro/Jarvis/README.md

-## Single excution and command line arguments
+## Single execution and command line arguments

 This is the default mode, and it will only run the program with a single parameter configuration.
 An output directory is created inside the ```outputDir``` folder specified in the jarvis configuration.
 To enable this mode you just have to set the **seq** and **optimize** to False.